 Art Tile.
 Needs no elevating to the level of fine art because it started as fine art.
 An art tile came from something else: a drawing or painting.
 Ocassionally, decorative and art tile overlap; the bestiary dragons I mentioned actually come from both.

 It is helpful to have a rough idea of your measurements.
 You just want a rough idea.
-Sizes here can in many cases be modified, but if you have a large space to fill, falling in love with a 4.25 inch tile may take you in a direction that is better for another project.
+Tile and panel sizes can in many cases be modified, but if you have a large space to fill, falling in love with a 12 inch fireplace panel may take you in a direction that is better for another project.
 If there are obvious sections, such as the sides and top of the fireplace surround, measure each section separately.

 Choose your project.
 If you can, start with the place you live most.
 Arts & Crafts homes are traditionally open, with lots of dark wood, windows, where strong and autumn colors are at home.
 Victorian homes are more hierarchical in design and lifestyle, drawing rooms with closed doors, a closed off kitchen apart from living areas, good place for bright colors and pastels.
 Victorian kitchens focus on a central table where women or servants worked together to create the meals.
 Twenty-first century kitchens often open to a family area, there may be an island but most work takes place facing inward, at counter or sink.
 There's a dynamic being created here: You create the place, the place influences your focus and emotional state.